mjmaher987/UCVME-Implementation/README.md

 -- Use another Configuration in Pycharm that satisfies the needed libraries.
 -- Intall the libraries by entering the proper command in command line.
 -- Simply Click "Alt+Enter" on the red part of the code (which is the not-satisfied library) and click on "Install Package".

+It is also neccessary to add the libraries to "requirements.txt" file.
 ![image](https://user-images.githubusercontent.com/77095635/233777521-fd60f650-dcf0-497a-8c34-d9648ef6aba8.png)

 ### Training

+## Details
+- I have done these processes in Windows 10.
+It can be done in Linux too.